sdhealthconnect/leap-cds/README.md

 | `CONSENT_PERMIT`        | Patient consent permits the current request.
 The `indicator` attribute is set to `info` in this case.. |
 | `CONSENT_DENY`          | Patient consent denies the current request.
 The `indicator` attribute is set to `critical` in this case.. |

-The `extension` attribute in the `card` object contains a machine-readable object recording the decision with the following attributes:
+The `extension` attribute in the `card` contains a machine-readable object recording the decision with the following attributes:

 | Attribute                   | Description          |
 | :---             |     :---             |